Banner

 Yes — the shift in assessment practices does not eliminate evaluation criteria, rather it broadens them.
 Various national and international research organizations, including the Tri-Agency funders, emphasize that quality and rigor are best assessed through peer review, methodological soundness, reproducibility, and impact and contribution to the field, rather than relying solely on citation counts or journal prestige.

 Resource spotlight: Experiences with the narrative CV - a researcher shares.
-Researcher Anja Leist shares her experience with narrative CVs, noting benefits like added context and impact, and challenges such as language, self-promotion styles, and evolving expectations.
+Researcher Anja Leist shares her experience, noting benefits such as added context and impact, and challenges including language, self-promotion styles, and evolving expectations.

 Do evolving approaches mean loss of choice over where we publish?